pheonix99/ToggleableThrowingWeapons/readme.md

 Thanks to Truinto for the AddFactOnlyParty code.

 #Changelog
+1.2: Point Blank Master (and any other ranged-only paramaterized features added by mods) now apply to thrown daggers/starknives.
+Increased range to 30 feet.

 1.1: Fixed dex to melee damage cutting out, fixed some graphical jank